mplawner/hourlynews/README.md

 - `--no-mastodon`: Skip publishing to Mastodon.
 - `--no-podcast`: Skip publishing to Spreaker.
 - `--no-telegram`: Skip publishing to Telegram.
+- `--no-twitter`: Skip publishing to Twitter.
-- `--no-publish`: Skip publishing to Mastodon, Spreaker, and Telegram.
+- `--no-publish`: Skip publishing to Mastodon, Spreaker, Twitter, and Telegram.
 - `--no-audiofile`: Skip creating the TTS audio file.
 - `--news_items {json file}`: Use a specific JSON file for news items instead of fetching from RSS feeds.
 - `--config_file {config file}`: Path to the config file (default: config.ini)